 There was a time, long long ago, where you were allowed to burp.
 In fact, if you didn't burp you were made to burp.
-And now you are trying to do the same with your baby.
-But why is it important to burp your baby and how can you help your baby to burp?
+And then when you did burp, people praised you.
+Try this now and people look at you very differently.

 When you feed your baby they swallow air bubbles.
 This happens with both breastfed and bottle-fed babies (breastfed babies however tend to swallow less air).
 These air bubbles can become trapped wind as young infants have an immature digestive system and are unable to cope with expelling trapped wind.
 Trapped wind can cause pain and discomfort for your baby.

 Therefore it is important to burp your baby.

 However, this is sometimes easier said then done.
 Every baby will burp at a different time during the feed.
 Some babies need burping during the feed and some after the feed.
 So make sure you look at your baby's cues while feeding to find out when best to burp your baby.
 Now the trickier part comes when your baby doesn't burp at all.
 Because that is when the wind can travel to the bowel and becomes trapped wind.
 So what can you do when your baby doesn't burp?

 How to burp?

 There are a couple of trips and tricks to try out, some you might know and some might be new to you.

 The most common one is the rub your baby on the back - burp.